scala/scala3/docs/docs/reference/metaprogramming/inline.md

 ```

 `erasedValue` is an `erased` method so it cannot be used and has no runtime
 behavior.
-Since `toInt` performs static checks over the static type of `N` we
+Since `toIntT` performs static checks over the static type of `N` we
 can safely use it to scrutinize its return type (`S[S[Z]]` in this case).

 ### `error`